 The Company recognises and embraces the benefits of having a diverse Board to enhance the quality of its performance.
 To that end, the Company has adopted a Board diversity policy to set out the approach to achieve diversity on the Board.
 With a view to achieving a sustainable and balanced development, the Company sees increasing diversity at the Board level as an essential element in supporting the attainment of its strategic objectives and its sustainable development.
 In designing the Board's composition, Board diversity has been considered from a number of aspects, including but not limited to gender, age, ethnicity, years of work experience, and professional experience.
 All Board appointments will be based on meritocracy, and candidates will be considered against objective criteria, having due regard for the benefits of diversity on the Board.
-The Company continues to pursue board diversity in multiple aspects.
-A visual snapshot of the Board's diversity and certain measurable objectives as at December 31, 2019 is shown on this page.
+The Company continues to pursue board diversity in multiple aspects, including appointment of a female Director to the Board in 2020.
+A visual snapshot of the Board's diversity and certain measurable objectives as at December 31, 2020 is shown on this page.